usdaud/algotradinglib.github.io/en/pedia/s/structural_shifts_in_markets.md

 **1. Rise of Passive Investing**

 Over the past few decades, there has been a substantial shift from active to passive investing.
 This trend is exemplified by the rise of index funds and ETFs, managed by companies like Vanguard (https://www.vanguard.com/).
-This shift has implications for market efficiency and volatility, as passive funds tend to follow market trends rather than exploit inefficiencies.
+This shift has implications for [market efficiency](../m/market_efficiency.md) and volatility, as passive funds tend to follow market trends rather than exploit inefficiencies.

 **2. ESG Investing**

-Environmental, Social, and Governance (ESG) investing has gained prominence, driven by increasing awareness of corporate sustainability and ethical considerations.
-Asset managers like BlackRock (https://www.blackrock.com/) have incorporated ESG criteria into their investment strategies, leading to structural shifts in capital allocation and corporate behavior.
+[Environmental, Social, and Governance (ESG) investing](../e/environmental,_social,_and_governance_(esg)_investing.md) has gained prominence, driven by increasing awareness of corporate sustainability and ethical considerations.
+Asset managers like BlackRock (https://www.blackrock.com/) have incorporated ESG criteria into their investment strategies, leading to structural shifts in [capital allocation](../c/capital_allocation.md) and corporate behavior.

 **Consequences for Market Participants**